ZebidahM/PLP-Vibecoding-hackathon-2.0/README.md

 | React Native (optional for mobile app) | MongoDB / PostgreSQL      | Google Maps API (location)   |

 > *Stack may change as development progresses.*
+>
+> Sure!
+Here's a clean and professional sentence you can add to your README:

+> 📊 [Click here to view the Pitch Deck](https://docs.google.com/presentation/d/1qZhE9iOU4ZLjPadnNx-lLQwR6iXjZIo6uVno8K13lNo/edit?usp=sharing) — for a detailed overview of the problem, solution, and market strategy.

+Let me know if you want a more casual or more technical version!

 ---